DALBrian/HAMR_Manipulation/README.md

 ### Prerequest
 1. All hardware work normal (power, signal and wire connection).
 2. Step 1 actually took me 3 months!
 3. Use CAD file to determine the TF broadcaster value to get the coordinate trnasformation in ROS.
+As dictionary "dal_tf" defined.

 ![tf_broadcaster](image/vehicle_tf_small.png)

-## Folder function
+## Dictionary Explain
 1. config: Config file for rviz.
 Those will be used automatically based on the launch file.
 2. amr_urdf: HAMR 3D model with movable joint/axis.
 Normally I prone to not use this model to save computation power.
 3. dal_tf: Coordinate transform broadcaster.
 Open this before open LiDAR and SLAM.